mehulagg/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 1. Check the **Prevent MR approvals from users who make commits to the MR.** checkbox.
 1. Click **Save changes**.

+Note that this only prevents **committers** from approving the MR. Code **authors** are still able to approve the MR.

+The differences between authors and committers is explained in the [official git documentation](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)

 #### Require authentication when approving a merge request

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/5981) in GitLab 12.0.